AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/overview.md

 ## Unanswered questions {#unanswered-questions}

-[Create additional pre-approved responses](/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md) for your response library using AI based on a repository USE DIFFERENT WORD of unanswered questions from previous conversations.
+[Create additional pre-approved responses](/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md) for your response library using AI based on a repository of unanswered questions from previous conversations.

    ![](assets/generative-ai-overview-8.png)